Laci1953/Cowgol_on_CP_M/GAMES/Backgammon/readme.txt

-GAMMON IV was written by David C. Oshel in 1986
-A VT100 version was later published by Anna Christina Nass.
+The original game was written by David C. Oshel in 1986 A VT100 version was later published by Anna Christina Nass.
 I ported-it to HiTech C in 2023, adding also game save/load options.